Curriculum Intent, Implementation and Impact

 - Prepares children for life in modern Britain and promotes an awareness of how they can contribute to and understand their local community.

 The National Curriculum sets the expectation of what children should be taught as part of their academic learning.
 However, we want more for our children.
 They deserve to experience and learn about all that life has to offer.
-We have high expectations for our pupils' learning journey and, as a staff, we agreed on four main drivers that underpin our curriculum to ensure it is enriched, personalised and aspirational.
+We have high expectations for our pupils' learning journey and, as a staff, we agreed on five main drivers that underpin our curriculum to ensure it is enriched, personalised and aspirational.

 - – We want our children to develop a sense of pride in themselves and respect for others.
 We believe they need to have a highly developed emotional literacy and excellent manners in order to experience positive relationships.
 We believe in the power of the school community to change and enhance lives.